 Data that assist the implementation of certain tailorings are published in SpecialCasing.txt in the Unicode Character Database.
 Most notably, these include:

-- Casing rules for the Turkish dotted capital I and dotless small i. - Titlecasing of IJ at the start of words in Dutch - Removal of accents when uppercasing letters in Greek
+- Casing rules for the Turkish dotted capital I and dotless small i. - Casing rules for the retention of dots over i for Lithuanian letters with additional accents.